-In this article, we will look at 10 of the most popular and top rated kettlebells on the market today.
+In this article, we will look at 10 popular, top rated kettlebells that come in a range of weights.
 All are high in quality and have excellent buyer feedback.

 Some of the models we cover will suit people just beginning their kettlebell journey.
 Others will suit intermediate and advanced level exercisers.
 Some are made of cement; others cast iron or solid steel.